WHAT IS A COMPARE AND CONTRAST ESSAY?

 ● Paraphrasing of what an author has said on a topic.

 Testimonial Evidence refers to the use of expert opinion to bolster an assertion.
 As with the use of statistical evidence, it is important to select the sources in question carefully.
 Selecting an unreliable or compromised ‘expert’ can call into question the merit of any argument made.
-When an expert has been chosen to provide testimonial type evidence, students should establish their credibility by stating who they are and why they are considered an expert, before quoting them.
+When an expert has been chosen to provide testimonial type evidence, students should establish their credibility by stating who they are and why they are considered an expert before quoting them.

 Anecdotal Evidence is often considered to be the weakest form of evidence due to its highly personal nature.
 Basically, anecdotal evidence takes the form of the retelling of a personal experience.
-Though it is often criticized as a weak form of evidence, it can be a useful type of evidence when used correctly in an essay.
+Though it is often criticized as a weak form of evidence, it can be useful when used correctly in an essay.
 Anecdotes often work well as a ‘hook’ to grab the reader’s attention at the beginning of an essay.
 Not only do they grab the reader’s attention effectively, but anecdotes also work well in building a personal connection with readers from the outset.

-5. Compare and Contrast Transitions
+5. Compare and Contrast Essay Transitional Language

 Nothing makes a text staler for a reader than the overuse of favorite words and the endless repetition of pet phrases.

 Variety is the spice of not only life but of essay writing too.
 As students weave comparisons and contrast into their essays, they’ll be required to employ transition signals to introduce their points.

 Transition signals are words and phrases that are used to signal the relationship between ideas in a text to the reader.
 It is helpful to students to have a variety of these to hand and to know which can be used to introduce comparisons and which can be used to introduce contrasts.